- Published on

 You can also create a tmux session within a tmux session, which will help you create a new session without quitting the existing session.

-I hope this tutorial for creating a new tmux session was useful.
 You can also check out the complete tmux cheatsheet of keyboard shortcuts and mouse shortcuts.